Morris88826/COMPUTATIONAL-PHOTOGRAPHY/Assignments/Assignment_03/README.md

 In this assignment, we focused on two major tasks: generating hybrid images using Gaussian and Laplacian filters and implementing pyramid blending to merge two images more smoothly.

 ## Prerequisites
-For this assignment, I uses these packages that are not in Python's standard library.
+For this assignment, I use these packages that are not in Python's standard library.
 Make sure you pip install these packages first.
 * numpy
 * matplotlib
-* opencv: For finding edges (Canny edge detector)
 * skimage: For resizing the images

 ## Get Started